matthewtolman/matthewtolman.com/data/matthew-tolman/articles/separate-sql-from-code-with-files-initial-thoughts.md

 One thing that isn't as great is we now have a separation between how the substituted parameters are declared and where they're used.
 If someone changes the query slightly, then we could end up with code substituting in the wrong values.
+This problem is amplified with the built-in JVM drivers since the built-in drivers only support positional parameters, not named parameters.
+However, there are many drivers for various languages with named parameter support, and using named parameters greatly reduces this issue.

 We are also referencing file names throughout our code.
 If a popular query gets renamed, it would require lots of changes (prepared statements has the same problem